databrix-org/demo-databrix.org-yuqiang/README.md

 3. create new virtual environment and download packages using pipenv.
 Run code `pip install pipenv`

-4.Install pipenv in virtual environment and install required packages.
+4. Install pipenv in virtual environment and install required packages.
 Run code `pip install pipenv` and `pipenv install`

 ## Step 3: Run the frontend and backend Server